Updated: Oct. 10, 2022

-Google plans to phase out third-party cookie tracking in its Chrome browser sometime in 2023, a move intended to better protect user privacy.
+Google plans to phase out third-party cookie tracking in its Chrome browser sometime in late 2024, a move intended to better protect user privacy.

-Apps and companies that use third-party cookies to aggregate consumer data are under pressure to be more transparent.
-The public has become more aware of the fact that hyper-personalized ads come with a loss of privacy - and more suspicious of how their personal information is being used.
+Apps and companies that use third-party cookies to aggregate consumer data are under continued pressure to be more transparent.
+The public is more aware than ever of the fact that hyper-personalized ads come with a loss of privacy – and more suspicious of how their personal information is being used.
 The Safari and Firefox browsers have banned third-party cookies since 2013.
-When Apple released its iOS 14.5 in April 2021, its App Tracking Transparency pop-up gave users an easy opt-out of tracking.
+App tracking restrictions and transparency notifications continue to be released across the board.

 In a post on Google’s Chromium blog, Justin Schuh, Director of Chrome Engineering, said "Users are demanding greater privacy – including transparency, choice, and control over how their data is used – and it’s clear the web ecosystem needs to evolve to meet these increasing demands.”